AVA-Bench: Atomic Visual Ability Benchmark for Vision Foundation Models: Experiments

 \mypar{Language-aligned pretraining boosts performance on language-centric AVAs} AVAs that involve understanding visual information intertwined with text, such as OCR, substantially benefit from language-aligned pretraining.
 Non-language-aligned VFMs significantly underperform in these tasks, as illustrated in \autoref{fig: spider}, highlighting the importance of language alignment in VFM training.

-\mypar{The role of language supervision in VFM versatility} Language-supervised VFMs, specifically SigLIP-1/2 and AIMv2, demonstrate broad competency across AVAs (\autoref{fig: rank} \& \autoref{fig: spider}).
-Their consistent high ranking highlights that language supervision is crucial to developing general-purpose visual reasoning abilities.
+\mypar{The role of language supervision in VFM} Language-supervised VFMs, specifically SigLIP-1/2 and AIMv2, demonstrate broad competency across AVAs (\autoref{fig: rank} \& \autoref{fig: spider}).
+Their consistent high ranking highlights that language supervision is key to developing general-purpose visual abilities.